Updated: 22.09.21 14:28

-As lockdown restrictions are eased, partners in the BwD Help Hub are continuing to work together to support local residents to move forward with their lives in a variety of ways.
-The local partnerships set up to support people during the Coronavirus crisis can continue to help people with:
+As we continue our response to coronavirus, partners in the BwD Help Hub are working together to support local residents to move forward with their lives in a variety of ways.
+The local partnerships set up to support people during the coronavirus crises can help people with:

 - finance, benefits and debt management